wbazant/marker_alignments/README.md

 Apply a filter to alignments sumarized at the taxa level.

 ### Usage
-This is a demo program, which asks for two markers to be present for a taxon
+This is a demo program, which asks for two markers to be present for a taxon.

 ```
 summarize_marker_alignments --input tests/data/example.sam --output /dev/stdout --output-type taxon_read_and_marker_count \